 - Pack it in, pack it out…Simple as that!

-- Inspect campsite or other areas you’ve visited before vacating the area
+- Inspect the campsite and other areas you’ve visited before vacating the area

 - As a general rule, leave campsites, trails, lakes, rivers and parks cleaner than you found them